aiktb/vitepress-theme-rea/README.md

 - Local search
 - Comments

+## Next Step

+- Feature: Implement elegant \<Hero/> and \<Page/> components.
+- Refactor: TailwindCSS is used throughout the site.
+- Refactor: TypeScript is used throughout the site.

 ## License

 The code uses the [MIT](https://github.com/aiktb/rea/blob/master/LICENSE) license, and the blog post uses the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.